BUEC500C1/video-emslade23/README.md

 1. pip install -r requirements.txt
 2. python3 getVideo.py

+please note that my program assumes you have a file named keys that contains consumer_key consumer_secret,access_token, access_token_secret.

 you will be prompted to type in twitter handle, number of tweets you want and lastly the directory you want to be created.

         example: @elonmusk,5,helloMusk